Overall migration test for plastic food contact materials

 Our experts are happy to help you choose the appropriate testing conditions and simulants for the overall and specific migration tests you need.
 Contact us through the form below to discuss your requirements, and we will get back to you within one business day.
 Alternatively, you can check out our comprehensive testing package for plastic FCMs:

-We also provide a range of other testing options for food contact materials, including OTR and WVTR testing to determine the barrier properties of films and packages.
-Feel free to ask our experts for more information on any of these services.
+We also provide a range of other testing options for food contact materials: OTR and WVTR testing to determine the barrier properties of films and packages, biobased content tests, biodegradability, and recyclability.
+Work with us to get all the tests you need from one partner, manage your testing efficiently in our modern customer portal, and get all the expert support you need.

 Suitable sample matrices